PsichiX/emergent/book/src/decision_makers/hierarchical_finite_state_machine/implementation.md

-Happily there is not much work to do to turn FSM into HFSM - what we need to do is to add `decide` method to `State` and implement `State` for `FSM` type so we can just use it as states, also adapt existing code to process these network as states correctly.
+Happily there is not much work to do to turn FSM into HFSM - what we need to do is to add `decide` method to `State` and implement `State` for `FSM` type so we can just use it as states, also adapt existing code to process these networks as states correctly.

 Let's start with `State`: